RaghebSORADE/RaghebSORADE/README.md

-- 🏢 I'm a  junior Tester
+- 🏢 I'm a  junior Full Stack Developer
 - 👨‍💻 As a It student, I'm constantly learning and exploring new technologies to improve my skills.
+- 💬 Ask me about my experience with JavaScript, html, and css, or anything related to web development.

 -